'An Arts degree opens the door to so many diverse opportunities...'

 ‘The only piece of advice I would give is that it is a lot of work to organise and complete, you do have to be committed to going on the exchange but once all the paperwork is complete and you’re flying to a new place and attending a new university it is so exciting and well worth it!’

-From everything she’s accomplished so far, and as someone with cerebral palsy who uses a wheelchair, Imogen is especially thankful to the Disability Resource Service for supporting her throughout study.
+From everything she’s accomplished so far, and as someone with cerebral palsy who uses a wheelchair, Imogen is especially thankful to the Equity & Disability Service for supporting her throughout study.

 ‘The Disability Service has helped me in countless ways over the years with helping me solve mobility and accessibility issues on campus, to the more academic side with organising my extra time allowance in exams, with my exchange and internship applications as well as providing advice and information of evacuation procedures and just being a general source of support to me.’